 Whether you take care of a family member or are employed as caregiver, a reported benefit of providing care for another human being is that it can make you feel that your life has taken on deeper meaning.
 Where some aspects of daily life do not allow for closure, many of the care giving tasks allow people to feel they accomplished something during their day and feel more in control.

 On the flip side, there is no denying that being a caregiver of an aging parent while managing your own life will have moments of increased stress and frustration, perhaps leading to exhaustion.
 Remember – you don’t need to do this alone.
 Examine the tasks you perform and determine where you may benefit from help with the care.
 Perhaps you might need help with transportation, groceries or with the physical challenges of caring for an individual that is similar in stature to yourself.
 Enlist the efforts of another family member, friend or consider hiring an agency like ABC Home Healthcare.
-We provide in-home care and respite services based on your needs for as little as 1 hour a day*.
+We provide in-home care and respite services based on your needs for as little as two hours a day.
 With in-home care and respite services you can decide how much you need.
 Home care is based on a weekly schedule where respite care doesn’t necessarily need to follow a set schedule unless you want it to, though it does need to be planned for in advance.

 Another consideration for balancing caregiver needs is to utilize out-of-home programs like senior centers, which offer activities, trips, transportation, meals and more; or adult day-care centers which offer more medical assistance versus socialization.
 Learn more about these opportunities in your community by visiting www.800ageinfo.com.